Work With Me

 How therapy with me actually works

-Many people come to therapy with a sense that something isn’t working—but without a clear understanding of why.
-Others arrive with a lot of insight, yet find that understanding hasn’t led to meaningful change.
+Many people come to therapy with a sense that something isn’t working, but without a clear understanding of why.
+Others arrive with a great deal of insight, yet find that insight alone hasn’t led to meaningful change.
+We slow things down and pay attention to your experience as it unfolds—emotionally, relationally, and physically—so that patterns become clearer and new ways of responding can emerge.

 That often means: